Mingyi1995/PUI2018_mh5172/HW3_mh5172/README.md

 ## Assignment 4: next stop information
 ### [get\_bus_info.py](get_bus_info_mh5172.py)
 This script tracks a certain _Bus Line_, and displays the activate buses' current status.
 The results will be stored as a csv file in current repository named as _bus\_line_.
 When the OnwardCalls field is empty,  the “Stop Name” and “Stop Status” fields will be dsiplayed as 'N/A'.
-If you input a wrong _API KEY_, this script will print "API key is not authorized", If you input a wrong _BUS LINE_, this script will print "No such route".If you input more than 3 _argv_, it will print "wrong input".
+If you input a wrong _API KEY_, this script will print "API key is not authorized", If you input a wrong _BUS LINE_, this script will print "No such route".If you input more than 4 _argv_, it will print "wrong input".

+P.S I modified this script because in the former version, my code didn't allow input the fourth sys.argv and the name of csv file is same as the _bus line_, the second sys.argv.
+Still, the former version can be found in the history, thanks.